 The Topiary Garden

-This town is known for their topiary gardens centrally located in front of the church.
+Zarcero is the most famous for their topiary gardens centrally located in front of the church.
 Called Parque Francisco Alvarado, it was created by Evangelisto Blanco in the 1960’s who was inspired to trim the bushes to turn the area into an amusing park.
 Since then, the beautifully sculpted shrubs have become the main attraction.
 Visitors and locals love to stroll through the arches and marvel at the various shapes that have taken form.

 You can find monkeys, dinosaurs, elephants and many other animals and don’t be surprised if you find one that looks kind of bizarre or seems a bit off from the real animal.